dyahalomi/dyahalomi.github.io/_pages/STAR.md

 ### Program Requirements:<br>
 - No prior research experience needed—just interest + curiosity!<br>
 - Applicants must be in 10th-12th grade during 2024-2025.<br>
+- Currently partnered with Columbia Secondary School for 2024-2025 pilot program.<br>
 <br>

 ### Application will be posted here on May 6th.